MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-bot-designer.md

 ---
-title: "Testing your bot"
+title: "Working with the Bot Designer"
-description: "Learn how to use the test pane to test your bot."
+description: "Learn how to work with the AI for Customer Service Virtual Agent Bot Designer."
 keywords: ""
 ms\.date: 11/12/2018
 ms.service: